 Of course, follower count matters.
-But no matter how much followers you have, if your engagement rate is low, your results from Twitter marketing will look like a big pile of sh*t!
+But no matter how many followers you have, if your engagement rate is low, your results from Twitter marketing will look like a big pile of sh*t!

 You can have 100,000 followers.
-But if only 10 of them frequently react on your tweets…well you know what I mean.
+But if only 10 of them frequently react to your tweets…well you know what I mean.

 So, how do you increase your Twitter engagement rate?